 Rock Source.
-The pit run and riprap rock may obtained from STATE land at the locations shown as "Rock Pit" and the crushed rock from the locations shown as "Stockpile Site" on Exhibit A, or from other locations acceptable to STATE.
+The rock may be obtained from STATE land at the locations shown on Exhibit A, or from other locations acceptable to STATE.
 Development and use of the rock pits shall be in accordance with the specifications in Exhibit D.

 Project No. 3.
-Place riprap according to the specifications in Exhibit C.
+Place riprap according to the specifications in Exhibits C and F.